Facility Maintenance Archives

 How Proper Spare Parts Inventory Management Can Keep Your Power Plant Running Well

-Running a power plant without minimized blackouts and breakdowns is like keeping a complex machine on its best behavior.
+Introduction Running a power plant without minimized blackouts and breakdowns is like keeping a complex machine on its best behavior.
 But how do you pull it off?
 Well, with good spare parts inventory management.
 Why?
 Because power plants are complex, interconnected systems.
 They are like the heart of an electricity network.
 When something goes wrong, it's an attack on the grid.
 And even a single component failure can quickly snowball into significant operational disruptions.
 Unplanned outages?
 They’re like those surprise bills that ruin your month.
 Nobody wants that.
-So, the strategy to maintain inventory needs to go beyond and stand the...
+So, the strategy to maintain inventory needs to go beyond and stand...

 What is Process Failure Mode and Effect Analysis (PFMEA)?

-Every potential machine or process failure has to have a root cause, or the reason why it occurred.
+Introduction Every potential machine or process failure has to have a root cause, or the reason why it occurred.
 The source of potential failure can stem from equipment malfunction, such as a loose electrical connection that could lead to unexpected overheating or human factors like operator errors resulting from inadequate training.
 Figuring out the root cause of a failure after it occurs matters less than knowing, anticipating, and potentially preventing it before it occurs.
 Process Failure Mode and Effect Analysis (PFMEA) is an analytical tool that helps with new process introduction, quality risk assessments, and process adaptations.
-With PFMEA, businesses can...
+With PFMEA, businesses...

 Reactive Maintenance: Metal Manufacturing Plants Edition